 I can answer as an everyday informed Australian, and particularly one who understands implicitly what the national security risks and provisions are in my particular matter.

 That established, I am convinced that the abuse of national security provisions is a clear indictment on a country that seeks to minimise embarrassment and avoid accountability, rather than genuinely seek to protect this nation’s secrets.

 There are issues related to my case that should not be made public, but the level of suppression should give alarm to those with an informed knowledge of what justice means.

-As only one of many examples, my own barrister, the distinguished Mr Kieran Ginges, did not my own real name throughout my matter – and, I would note for completeness, does still not.
+As only one of many examples, my own barrister, the distinguished Mr Kieran Ginges, did not know my own real name throughout my matter – and, I would note for completeness, does still not.